-A: The purpose of the placement test is to accurately assess your present skills in English and math.
+The purpose of the placement test is to accurately assess your present skills in English and math.
 First, we recommend that you become familiar with the test format.
 Next, you may want to refresh some of your skills.
 Start here with the sample questions.
+For more practice, try the Sample Questions with Detailed Explanations or try the Accuplacer Study App.

-A: Out-of-state placement testing can be arranged by contacting Garth Pelton, Coordinator of Placement Testing.
+Out-of-state placement testing can be arranged by contacting the Coordinator of Placement Testing.
 You will need to identify someone in your community (a local librarian, teacher, counselor, etc.) who is willing to proctor your exam at a quiet location where there is a computer with Internet access.